shub1504/Networking-Keywords/README.md

        ip netns add net2
        ip link add veth1 netns net1 type veth peer name veth2 netns net2

+**VETH PAIR:**  A veth pair is a virtual ethernet device used in Linux networking to create a communication link between two networking namespaces.
+It is usefull for scenarios like container networking where you need to connect isolated environment.

 **7. VCAN**  Similar to the network loopback devices, the VCAN (virtual CAN) driver offers a virtual local CAN (Controller Area Network) interface, so users can send/receive CAN messages via a VCAN interface.
 CAN is mostly used in the automotive field nowadays.

 **Here's how to create a VCAN:**